-2.1.14 Visual Impact
+2.1.16 Visual Impact

-Agricultural activities are, and will continued to be, conducted across farmland that have already been used for this purpose over the last 50 years, or longer.
+Agricultural activities are, and will continued to be, conducted across farmland that have already been used for this purpose for years, or longer.
 Cultivated areas are demarcated on old topographic maps, indicating that the area has long since been recognised as an agricultural area.
 Satellite imagery of 1985 confirm these agricultural areas on the property which is surrounded by similar operations.
-Expansion areas will therefore add to the existing landscape character.
-No further requirements related to its operations were received.
+Operations therefore add to the existing landscape character.